anonym00se/revolter-firefox/README.md

 If a website is broken or blocked, please either submit an issue or fill out this Google Form: https://forms.gle/L6iSHYJN8d1WRZho6

-Upcoming Features:
+TODO:
  - Builds for Windows and Linux.
 These will happen when the browser is more stable.
  - Integration with HTTPS Everywhere or a similar addon

 Coming Soon(TM):
  - Android builds.
 These may happen at some point.
  - MacOS Builds.
-These will not happen for the forseeable future.
+These will probably happen at some point, once I get Mac cross compilation working.

 Build Instructions:

+Linux:
+ - cp mozconfig-linux mozconfig
+ - Then follow the Firefox build instructions.
+ - ./mach package generates a packaged file after build.

+For Windows:
+ - Install Visual Studio 2017 and Rust v1.38.
- - For Linux builds simply follow the Firefox build instructions.
+ - Then follow the Firefox build instructions.
+ - ./mach package generates a packaged file after build.

+For Mac:
- - Windows builds are still being tested and may or may not work.
+ - Mac builds are still being tested and may or may not work.

+For Android:
  - Android builds are still being tested and may or may not work.

 ## License